 Any scholarship gift received after December 31 may be awarded in the subsequent scholarship award cycle.
 The UNLV Foundation will send an invoice in the fall to those donors who wish to be reminded that their scholarship gift is due.

 The primary donor(s) to each named scholarship fund will receive a report following the close of the academic year listing the names and majors of the student recipients for the previous academic year.
 These donors will also be invited to attend UNLV’s annual scholarship recognition event, where they will have the opportunity to meet scholarship recipients.
-This lunch is typically held in February of each year.
 Donors may also contact the UNLV Foundation Scholarship & Tribute Giving office to request additional information throughout the year.

 "Agency Awards" are scholarships provided to UNLV students who are selected by an individual or organization other than the University.
 Each individual or organization establishes its own eligibility criteria and application procedures.
 The organization sends a check made payable to the Board of Regents with the student's name and social security number included on the check.
 The funds are then credited to the named student account.
 Agency awards are not a gift to the university or the UNLV Foundation; therefore, they are not considered a charitable contribution.
 Please consult your tax adviser.